 Click Here for tab for Highway to Hell by AC/DC

-A band that shouldn’t need any introduction, but we’ll do it anyway.
+This band shouldn’t need any introduction, but we’ll do it anyway.
 Hailing from Australia, AC/DC are considered the grandfathers of heavy rock and roll, and were pivotal in the development of the genre.
 They’re one of the biggest bands of all time with an estimated 200 million albums sold worldwide to date.
-With their album Back in Black in particular being the second highest-selling album of all time.
+Their album Back in Black is the second-highest-selling album of all time.

-No other guitarist pioneered the rock and roll guitar solo quite like Angus Young, ignoring his signature stage moves and antics for a moment, he maintly focuses on minor/pentatonic sounding rock scales.
-And although they might sound a little crazy at first, they are well worth spending some time learning and these are the fundamentals of what we build a lot of modern rock guitar solos from.
+No other guitarist pioneered the rock-and-roll guitar solo quite like Angus Young.
+Putting aside his signature stage moves and antics for a moment, he mainly focuses on minor/pentatonic-sounding rock scales.
+And although they might sound a little crazy at first, they are well worth spending some time learning as these are the fundamentals of what we build a lot of modern-rock guitar solos from.

 Live Forever by Oasis

 Click Here for tab for Live Forever by Oasis

 Few bands have quite as many catchy and memorable songs as Oasis, with guitarist Noel Gallagher being highly respected as a prolific songwriter.
 He originally wrote this track before joining Oasis.
 Back when he was working for a construction company, he suffered an injury, leading him to be put on less strenuous tasks.
 This afforded him more time to write music.
 Noel has mentioned that the song was very heavily influenced by Rolling Stones’ Shine a Light, and the track takes an overall upbeat and hopeful outlook on things.

 Noel wasn’t one to opt for fast or technical lead-guitar playing, so this is a great opportunity to sit back and jam to a classic-rock solo that’s not afraid to stay a bit more in the box and just do what works.
 Make sure you’ve got your first position minor pentatonic memorized before jumping in here.